jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

 GitHub is a site where many people store their open (and closed) source code repositories.
 It provides tools for browsing, collaborating on and documenting code.
-Your home institution may have a repository hosting system of it's own.
+Your home institution may have a repository hosting system of its own.
 To find out, ask your system administrator.
 GitHub, much like other forge hosting services ( [launchpad](https://launchpad.net), [bitbucket](https://bitbucket.org), [googlecode](http://code.google.com), [sourceforge](http://sourceforge.net)